isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_ArcGIS.md

 2. Add the provided gds Boundary (GeoPackage format, CRS: ETRS89 / Portugal TM06, EPSG: 3763) to the map.
 In this case, it is not important to convert to file geodatabase format.

-3. Add Basemap → Imagery as the background.
+3. Add **Basemap → Imagery** as the background.
 If there is no internet access, add the ISA.tif file provided

 4. Set the Boundary transparency to 60% in **Feature Layer → Appearance → Transparency**

 5. Confirm that the ArcGIS map CRS is ETRS89 / Portugal TM06 (EPSG: 3763), and this is the same CRS of the Boundary layer;

-6. Create an empty folder named DataOut to store the new gds to be created.
+6. Create an empty folder named `DataOut` to store the new gds to be created.

-7. Create a new geopackage inside **DataOut** folder named `Tapada.gpkg`, to store all new layers of the project
+7. Create a new geopackage inside `DataOut` folder named `Tapada.gpkg`, to store all new final layers of the project

 ## 2. Modify an existing feature

-The shape of the polygon in the layer Boundary needs to be adjusted in its limits, because its boundary overrides several areas.
+The shape of the polygn in the layer Boundary needs to be adjusted in its limits, because its boundary overrides several areas.
 Edit the shape to adjust it to the limits in red shown in the figure.

 ![area](./images/ex07_arcgis_img01.jpg)

-1. Make a copy of the boundary layer called Boundary_correct to the `Tapada.gpkg` geopackage in the DataOut folder.
+1. Make a copy of the boundary layer called `Boundary_correct` to the `Tapada.gpkg` geopackage in the `DataOut` folder.
 Add it to the map, if necessary.

 2. Start an editing session by selecting the tab Edit